Those giving up U.S. citizenship shouldn’t forget tax obligations

 The transfer tax on “covered gifts and bequests”

 When a covered expatriate’s family or friends remain in the U.S., the expatriate may transfer assets to them by gift or bequest.
-In that case, the recipient will owe tax on any amounts over the annual gift exclusion ($14,000 in 2016).
-The tax rate will be the highest estate tax rate in effect on the date the U.S. recipient receives the covered gift or bequest (40 percent in 2016).
+In that case, the recipient will owe tax on any amounts over the annual gift exclusion ($15,000 in 2018-2019; $14,000 for 2014-2017).
+The tax rate will be the highest estate tax rate in effect on the date the U.S. recipient receives the covered gift or bequest (40 percent for 2014 to 2018).
 This is the opposite of the gift tax, where the individual making the gift is subject to the tax and not the recipient.

 The transfer tax applies to the expatriate’s transfers to U.S. citizens or residents after (or immediately before) the expatriation date.
 It applies to transfers of wealth that would be subject to U.S. taxation if the transferor was a U.S. citizen or resident.
 Similar to U.S. gift tax provisions, lawmakers enacted the transfer tax to counteract the effectiveness of transferring wealth after expatriation to avoid the exit tax, gift tax, and estate tax.